bigmms/a2cbf/README.md

 <!-- <img src="figures/gcce.jpg" alt="Cover" width="40%"/> -->

 ## License + Attribution
-The TPBF code is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The A2CBF code is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Commercial usage is not permitted.
 If you use this code in a scientific publication, please cite the following [paper](https://ieeexplore.ieee.org/document/9746631):
 ```
 @INPROCEEDINGS{9746631,
   	      author={Chen, Bo-Hao and Cheng, Hsiang-Yin and Yin, Jia-Li},